scijs/poly-roots/README.md

 **The good**:

-- It's pretty fast — maybe [a few times faster than the companion matrix method](http://eprints.maths.ox.ac.uk/16/1/mekwi.pdf)
+- It's reasonably fast — maybe [a few times faster than the companion matrix method](http://eprints.maths.ox.ac.uk/16/1/mekwi.pdf)
 - It's numerically stable
 - Memory usage is linear
 - It benefits from the experimentation of the people who originally sat down and came up with a great implementation